mybonk/mybonk-wiki/baby-rabbit-holes.md

 ### Garbage collection:
   - Ref. the options `keep-derivations` (default: `true`) and `keep-outputs` (default: `false`) in the Nix configuration file.
+  - `nixos-rebuild list-generations`:  List  the  available  generations in a similar manner to the boot loader menu.
   - `nix-collect-garbage --delete-old`: Quick and easy way to clean up your system, deletes **all** old generations of **all** profiles in `/nix/var/nix/profiles`.
 See the other options below for a more "surgical" way to garbage collect.
   - `nix-env --delete-generations old`: Delete all old (non-current) generations of your current profile.
   - `nix-env --delete-generations 10 11 23`: Delete a specific list of generations